arturochian/ExData_Plotting1/myownplots.md

 If you have problems with downloading these files please make a issue or request.
 I'm going to try in 10 hours pushing into github these png files.

+NOTE: If you see, times in my plot are in spanish by default.
+That is the only difference.